1/21/2025

 President and Chief Executive Officer

 So the current state of the pipeline is, I'd say, seasonally strong.
-It's held up quite well through this quarter and in spite of a material deterioration in the weather and in the ability to view a home that you consider purchasing.
-And I think I'll let Chuck speak to how we view that in fact into next year.
+It's held up quite well through this quarter, and in spite of a material deterioration in the weather and the ability to, you know, view a home that you consider purchasing, And I think I'll let Chuck speak to how we view that and factor it into next year.

 speaker